3DFin/3DFin_CC_Tutorial/Readme.md

 ![Figure 37: Modified 3DFinconfig.ini file.](figures/Fig_37.png)

-If we now place the configuration file in the same directory where 3DFin.exe is located, everytime we open the program the default parameters will match those in the configuration file.
+If we now place the configuration file in the directory where 3DFin.exe is located, everytime we open the program the default parameters will match those in the configuration file.
 Fig. 38 shows this.

 ![Figure 38: Left: the 3DFinconfig.ini modified as in Fig. 37 placed in the same directory as 3DFin.exe.
 Right: 3DFin displaying the default parameters contained in 3DFinconfig.ini.](figures/Fig_38.png)